UNINETTSigma2/documentation/nird_archive/metadata.md

 ### Title

 A short phrase or sentence describing the dataset.
-The title will be displayed in the results list from a search, and therefore should be human readable and reasonable to display.
+The title will be displayed in the results list from a search, and therefore should be human-readable and reasonable to display.
 The title is possibly the most informative element of a metadata record and should be therefore chosen carefully as it is often going to be used to determine if a dataset is meeting the needs of a person searching for data to reuse.

 **Recommendations (1):** Choose a unique title for your dataset and avoid using acronyms.